 Ex-Virginia Tech student pleads no contest in girl’s killing

-But Eisenhauer’s lawyers attempted to shift the blame to his alleged accomplice, Natalie Keepers, 21, who has been charged as an accessory before the fact and is scheduled to go on trial in September.
+During opening statements, Eisenhauer’s lawyer attempted to shift the blame to his alleged accomplice, Natalie Keepers, 21, who has been charged as an accessory before the fact and is scheduled to go on trial in September.

 Keepers told police she and Eisenhauer talked about various ways to kill the girl and admitted she later helped dump her body in North Carolina after Eisenhauer stabbed her.
 She insisted that she wasn’t present for the actual killing, but Eisenhauer’s lawyers suggested she was there and could have been the one who killed Lovell.

-After Eisenhauer entered his pleas Friday, Pettitt told reporters the justice system is “incapable of healing this loss for Nicole’s family, Nicole’s friends or the community.”
+Pettitt told reporters she is glad the case has been resolved, but said the justice system is “incapable of healing this loss for Nicole’s family, Nicole’s friends or the community.”

 “We all suffer with the loss of this little girl,” Pettitt said.
 “I do hope that we have been able to do the best that the justice system can do to provide some resolution and some justice.”